kyunghyuncho/MyChartExplorer/StreamLit/README.md

 The app is a multipage app.
 Use the left sidebar to navigate pages.

+## User Registration and Security

+This application supports multi-user environments by providing a user registration and login system.

+- **User Accounts**: Each user can create their own account to keep their health data, configuration, and conversations private.
+- **Data Isolation**: Your data is stored in a user-specific directory and is only accessible after you log in.
+- **Getting Started**: New users should go to the "Register" page from the sidebar to create an account.
+Existing users can log in on the Home page.

 ## Pages Overview

+- Register: Create a user account to save your data and conversations.
+- MyChart Explorer (Chat): ask questions; the app retrieves relevant data and consults on it.
+- Database Explorer: browse tables and rows.
 - Data Importer: import your MyChart XML into a local SQLite DB.
-- Database Explorer: browse tables and rows.
-- MyChart Explorer (Chat): ask questions; the app retrieves relevant data and consults on it.
 - Settings: configure LLM backend, models, Gemini key, and SSH tunnel.
+- Instructions: How to use the app.

 ## Backends: Ollama and Gemini